ankaAR/bestiario5e/_creatures/drow-inquisitor.md

 ***Multiattack*** The drow makes three death lance attacks.

-***Death Lance*** Ataque de arma cuerpo a cuerpo: +10 al ataque, alcance 5 pies, un objetivo.
+***Death Lance*** Ataque de arma cuerpo a cuerpo: +10 al ataque, alcance 5 pies (1.5 mts), un objetivo.
 Impacto: 8 (1d6 + 5) puntos de daño perforante plus 18 (4d8) necrotic damage.
 The target's hit point maximum is reduced by an amount equal to the necrotic damage it takes.
 This reduction lasts until the target finishes a long rest.
 The target dies if its hit point maximum is reduced to 0.